mwgribben/abc-of-chairmanship/7_closing.markdown

 ### ‘Next business’

 The usual way of doing this is to move ‘The the meeting proceeds to the next business.’
-Unlike a closure moton, as it raises a new issue there may be discussion on it (including contributions from those who have already spoken on the original motion), but speeches must be directed to the need for proceeding to the next business and must not wander on to the original motion.
+Unlike a closure motion, as it raises a new issue there may be discussion on it (including contributions from those who have already spoken on the original motion), but speeches must be directed to the need for proceeding to the next business and must not wander on to the original motion.
 However, it is unusual to allow speeches on a motion of ‘next business’.

 Next business may be moved at any time, even when an amendment is under consideration, so long as the debate has been going on for a reasonable period.
 If next business is carried, no vote is taken on the main question, and the meeting proceeds to the next item on the agenda.
 The undesirable motion, together with its amendments, is thereby shelved, and cannot again be raised during the current meeting, although it can be introduced as a new motion at a later meeting.
 If the motion for next business is lost, the discussion on the main issue is resumed.